xmos/lib_xua/doc/rst/using.rst

 ==============

-To enable custom functionality, such as configuring external audio hardware, bespoke behaviour on stream start/stop etc, various functions can be overridden by the user. (see ::ref:`sec_api` for full listings).
+To enable custom functionality, such as configuring external audio hardware, bespoke behaviour on stream start/stop etc, various functions can be overridden by the user. (see :ref:`sec_api` for full listings).
 The default implementations of these functions are empty.